MikeTaylor/scottkit/manual/reference.md

 This simply specifies a number which uniquely identifies the adventure.
-I have read in the `Definition` file that comes with the `scottfree` distribution that this number (and all others in the Scott Adams file format) is "apparently 16 bit".
+I have read in the `Definition` file that comes with the ScottFree distribution that this number (and all others in the Scott Adams file format) is "apparently 16 bit".
 I don't know how this is apparent, but it's possible that some interpreters will choke on numbers larger than 65536 (2^16-1), or maybe even 32767 (2^15-1)